fbrcode/blockchain-oracle-node-builder/README.md

 - (1) `yarn airnode-fetch-last-release` - get the latest release available from API3 airnode and build all objects to be ready to use.
 - (2) `yarn init-api` - initiate local API endpoint with mocked sample data.
 - (3) `yarn eth-node` - initiate local blockchain node (by hardhat) **_[need refactor for non-fixed directory]_**
+- (4) **Merge steps** :: the following steps will be merged in a single execution to run the whole process.
+- (4a) `yarn load-config` - load initial airnode base setup for local execution.